Cheyenne Anderson, Author of Harvest Moon: Homesteader, Herbalist, Wildcrafter and Herbalist

-Cheyenne Anderson is a perfect example of this notion.
-Her goals are to provide affordable herbal education, teach others how to sustainably and ethically wildcraft, and to help as many people as she possibly can.
-She also plans to write and illustrate a book about the herbs growing wild in her home state someday.
+Cheyenne Anderson is a wonderful example of this notion.
+Her goals are to provide affordable herbal classes, teach others how to sustainably and ethically wildcraft, and to help as many people as she possibly can.
+She also plans to write and illustrate a book about the herbs growing wild in her home state of Oklahoma someday.

-Cheyenne began her herbal journey in 2008, when she, along with her mom and sisters, decided to open a little shop in their small town.
+Cheyenne began her herbal journey in January of 2008, when she, along with her mom and sisters, decided to open a little shop in their small town.
 Their goal was to provide natural bath & body products, along with some other all natural products, to their community.
 While creating their product line, Cheyenne began learning about herbs and essential oils and how to use them for health.

 In 2014, Cheyenne felt God calling her to become an Herbalist.
 So, she decided to take her knowledge of herbs to another level and signed up for the Introductory Herbal Course that The Herbal Academy of New England offered.

 Cheyenne is a dedicated student of herbalism who possesses the compassion required to reach out to others.
-Years of study have armed her with the knowledge she needed to teach and support her fellow Oklahomans.
+Years of study have armed her with the knowledge she needs to teach and support her fellow Oklahomans.